cloudkucooland/SmartAlac/README.md

 A tool to help with the final stages of my vinyl rips (encode, tag, move into place)

 A tool to help rip CDs (rip, encode, tag, move into place)

+## Current state of "curate" tool

+Basic proof-of-concept functionality in place.
+Reading files created with ffmpeg (from flac) works.
+Writing files works, but munches up the custom tags (UPPERCASE).

+Need to fix mp4tag to allow lowercase/CamelCase tag names in Customs.
+Because MusicBrainz picard tags CamelCase.

+Need to figure out why files tagged with (newer?)
+Picard lose their Custom Tag key/value matching.

+Need to add features to gomusicbrainz to get additional fields (e.g. ISRC and others).

+ASIN/Amazon stuff is non-existant and will probably remain so.
+It never did much for me

+Discogs stuff is non-existant and is low priority, except making sure my discogs library is up-to-date.

+Getting Apple iTunes artist/album ID (did not exist in batchme) might be a nice feature.

+## New TUI tool visioning

+I want the ability to match/tag files missing musicbrainz tags (e.g. my vinyl rips) without having to go through Picard first.

+I want the ability to encode wav files (vinyl rips) from within the tool.